CARV: A Diagnostic Benchmark for Compositional Analogical Reasoning in Multimodal LLMs

 \textit{\textbf{Q4: Are MLLMs robust to scaling input transformations?
 If not, why?}} We expand the number of atomic transformations in the input pairs $|T(I,I^{\prime})|$ from $2$ to $3$ and $4$ within the Shared Source setting.
 As shown in Figure~\ref{fig:acc_atomic}, \textbf{all evaluated models exhibit a consistent and significant performance decline as the number of atomic transformations increases.} Theoretically, increasing complexity impacts both visual perception and logical composition; however, our failure analysis reveals a counter-intuitive bottleneck.
 As illustrated in Figure~\ref{fig:error_large}, the proportion of {perception failure} actually decreases or remains stable as $|T|$ increases. \textbf{However, we can observe an upward trend in decomposition failure.} This suggests that the fundamental challenge in scaling compositional reasoning is not the visual processing, but the model's inability to disentangle and represent the increased transformations as discrete symbolic rules.

-\textit{\textbf{Q5: Set operations leads to variance performances, is it caused by cardinality of output transformation set?}} In the previous experiment, we find that models performance varies with different set operations.
-But how the performance gap comes from, the underlying logic or the output cardinality (Union operation always increase the transformation set while the other two decrease it)?
+\textit{\textbf{Q5: Set operations lead to performance variance, is it caused by the cardinality of the output transformation set?}} In the previous experiment, we find that model performance varies across different set operations.
+But where does the performance gap come from: the underlying logic or the output cardinality (the Union operation always increases the transformation set while the other two reduce it)?
 To isolate the effect of cardinality, we design a comparison experiment involving two Union settings with identical input complexity ($|T|=2$ for each source pair) but different output cardinalities ($|T|=3$ vs. $|T|=4$).
-As shown in Table~\ref{tab:cardinality_ablation}, merely increasing the cardinality does not consistently decrease performance. \textbf{Our finding suggests that output cardinality is not the primary bottleneck; rather, task difficulty is driven by the reasoning process and the logical operations. }
+As shown in Table~\ref{tab:cardinality_ablation}, merely increasing the cardinality does not consistently decrease performance. \textbf{Our findings suggest that output cardinality is not the primary bottleneck; rather, task difficulty is driven by the reasoning process and the logical operations.}